aklivity/zilla-plus-aws-templates/amazon-msk/cdk/web-streaming/README.md

 ```

 This command will return a table listing the names of all the log groups in your CloudWatch.
-In your `cdk.json` file add the desired CloudWatch Logs Group for variable name `logGroupName` under `zilla-plus` object in the `cloudwatch` variables section.
+In your `cdk.json` file add the desired CloudWatch Logs Group for variable name `logs.group` under `zilla-plus` object in the `cloudwatch` variables section.

 #### List All CloudWatch Custom Metric Namespaces